 Gay Clubs & Bars in Long Beach

-- Flux Bar – A energetic gay dance nightclub with pool table, video screens and daily drink specials.
+An energetic gay dance nightclub with a pool table, video screens and daily drink specials.
 Grab a fun cocktail – the blueberry martini was our favorite – and head out to the large outdoor patio for a night of relaxed conversation or stay inside, flirt with the cute bartenders or dance the night away.
-Hosting a range of parties across them month including drag bingo and Drag Race viewing parties.
+Hosting a range of parties across the month, including drag bingo and Drag Race viewing parties.

-- Hamburger Mary’s – The classic LGBT restaurant-turn-nightclub, this is where diner class meet cocktails and quirky entertainment.
-Fantastic food, fabulous drag show, and a late night dance atmosphere that we are living for!
+The classic LGBT restaurant-turn-nightclub, this is where diner class meets cocktails and quirky entertainment.
+Fantastic food, a fabulous drag show, and a late-night dance atmosphere that we are living for!

-- Sweetwater Saloon – A trendy gay bar in Long Beach, with sexy bartender, bar snacks and a diverse crowd or queer peps and their allies.
-Even when they get busy, the stiff/cheap drinks are worth the wait, though on quiet nights you can easily discover what excellent conversationalists the bartenders are.
+A trendy gay bar in Long Beach, with sexy bartenders, bar snacks and a diverse crowd of queer peps and their allies.
+Even when they get busy, the stiff/cheap drinks are worth the wait, though, on quiet nights, you can easily discover what excellent conversationalists the bartenders are.

-- Falcon – A fabulous gay bar with a daily happy hour, themed events, and never a cover.
-Friendly people who want to dance pile in here, during the weekends especially, for the house music, divine bartenders and good vibes.
+A fabulous gay bar with daily happy hour-themed events, and never a cover.
+Friendly people who want to dance pile in here, during the weekends, especially for the house music, divine bartenders and good vibes.

-- Broadway Cocktail Lounge – A friendly neighborhood gay bar that has been open for over 40 years!
+A friendly neighborhood gay bar that has been open for over 40 years!
 Often named the best karaoke bar in Long Beach (which takes place every Friday and Saturday), we also recommended going for the daily Happy Hour until 8 pm.
-Of course, there are strong pour and delicious cocktails as the name would lead you to expect.
+Of course, there are strong pours and delicious cocktails, as the name would lead you to expect.

 Gay-Popular Bars in Long Beach

-- Beer Belly – A beloved Los Angeles gastropub that has dropped its second location in Long Beach.
+A beloved Los Angeles gastropub that has dropped its second location in Long Beach.
 Known as a trendy spot for craft brews and marvelous cocktails, though the upscale comfort food here is pretty incredible too.
-Go during the Happy Hours (Monday to Thursday 5-7pm) for the best deals.
+Go during the Happy Hours (Monday to Thursday, 5-7pm) for the best deals.

-- Roxanne’s – A magnificent choice for pinkie-out worthy craft cocktail and delicious food – all with a Latin twist.
+A magnificent choice for a pinkie-out-worthy craft cocktail and delicious food – all with a Latin twist.
 Relax on the outdoor patio or enjoy live DJs by stepping into the password-only speakeasy out back.

-- The Blind Donkey – A underground whiskey bar and game room also serving craft cocktails, beer, and elevated bar food.
+An underground whiskey bar and game room also serve craft cocktails, beer, and elevated bar food.
 During the weekends, this hidden gem turns into a hot steamy mess.

 Cruising & Gay Bath Houses in Long Beach

-Even though Long Beach is a passionately popular gay vacation destination there only one gay bath house in Long Beach, located a ten-minute drive away in Wilmington.
+Even though Long Beach is a passionately popular gay vacation destination, there is only one gay bathhouse in Long Beach, located a ten-minute drive away in Wilmington.

-With such a high LGBT+ population, you just know there has to be pretty of action going down here – and you can join in by either downloading a gay hook up app, going to the last Long Beach bathhouse or checking out any of the cruisy gay bars.
-The City of Sinful Angels is obviously just up the road with more hot, steamy fun – or if you’re are planning further trips in California we also found plenty of debauchery in San Diego, San Francisco, and Palm Springs.
+With such a high LGBT+ population, you just know there has to be pretty of action going down here – and you can join in by either downloading a gay hook-up app, going to the last Long Beach bathhouse or checking out any of the cruisy gay bars.
+The City of Sinful Angels is obviously just up the road with more hot, steamy fun – or if you are planning further trips in California, we also found plenty of debauchery in San Diego, San Francisco, and Palm Springs.

-- The 1350 Club – A Midtowne-operated spa with other locations in downtown LA and Denver.
-This good old fashioned bath house has all the amenities you’ll ever need or desire.
+A Midtowne-operated spa with other locations in downtown LA and Denver.
+This good old-fashioned bath house has all the amenities you’ll ever need or desire.
 An outdoor sun deck, steam room + sauna, lockers, private booths and plenty of gorgeous men looking for love.
-Relatively clean with weekly and monthly events and free tours on Saturday at midday if you are just a little curious.
+Relatively clean, with weekly and monthly events and free tours on Saturday at midday if you are just a little curious.